thurday/nkvdm/README.md

 Compiling
 ---------
-Copy source files from NXVM project to NKVDM source folder:
+Copy source files from NXVM project (version 0.4.015d or higher) to NKVDM source folder:
 nxvm/src/ -> nkvdm/src/nxvmsrc/

 For Windows,
 Add the files to the NKVDM project settings and compile.